acupofh2o/ansible_project/README.md

 The project can be further improved depending on additional requirements.

 Additional improvements i see fit:
-- Generalizing the installation and configuration of services based on the distribution ansible tasks run against using ansible facts:
+- Generalizing the installation and configuration of services based on the distribution ansible tasks run against using ansible facts.
 - Improving the apache2 configuration.
 	- Hardening
 	- Enabling compression